iarsystems/bx-github-ci/README.md

 ### Build server
 The __build server__ will be where the [__IAR Build Tools for Linux__][iar-bx-url] are installed.

-It will serve as a [self-hosted runners][gh-shr-url] from where the [GitHub's Actions][gh-actions-url] workflow will take place.
+It will serve as a [self-hosted runner][gh-shr-url] from where the [GitHub's Actions][gh-actions-url] workflow will take place.
 This runner will be configured to automatically connect to the __origin__.
 When triggered, the runner will execute a job that, after cloning the repository, will use the __IAR Build Tools for Linux__ to build these projects.

 ### Development workstation